architdate/PKHeX-Plugins/README.md

    - The compiled DLL `AutoModPlugins.dll` for AutoLegality will be in the `AutoLegalityMod\bin\Release\net7.0-windows` directory.

 **Bleeding Edge Builds**
 Use this build method only if the regular builds fail.
-The AppVeyor CI will always use the bleeding edge build method.
-More details regarding this can be seen in the [appveyor.yml](https://github.com/architdate/PKHeX-Plugins/blob/master/appveyor.yml) file.
+The Azure Pipelines CI will always use the bleeding edge build method.
+More details regarding this can be seen in the [azure-pipelines.yml](https://github.com/architdate/PKHeX-Plugins/blob/master/azure-pipelines.yml) file.

 - Clone the PKHeX repository using: `$ git clone https://github.com/kwsch/PKHeX.git`.
 - Clone the PKHeX-Plugins repository using: `$ git clone https://github.com/architdate/PKHeX-Plugins.git`.